Blog

 Studio vs Location Filming

 Simply, location filming means that you are shooting in the actual setting the story takes places rather than in a studio.
+The location could be interior or exterior and some filming may be based in the location the story is set, or it may stand in for a different locale.
 A soundstage is a soundproof building or room used for the production of film and television content.
 It is sound proofed so that sound can be recorded along with the images.
-Adversely, location shooting is the shooting of a film or television production in a real world setting instead of using a soundstage.
-The location could be interior or exterior and some filming may be based in the location the story is set, or it may stand in for a different locale.

 Control